camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 ## Optional components

-By default, Camunda Run launches with the web apps, REST API, Swagger UI, and example modules.
-If you want to enable only a subset of them, execute the start script through a command-line interface with any of the `--webapps`, `--rest`, `--swaggerui`, or `--example` properties to enable the specific modules.
+By default, Camunda Run launches with the web apps, REST API and example modules.
+If you want to enable only a subset of them, execute the start script through a command-line interface with any of the `--webapps`, `--rest` or `--example` properties to enable the specific modules.

 ### Example application